 For security reasons Mozilla has removed the default support for clicking on FTP links in Firefox.
-You can enable this support by adding network.gio.supported-protocol- s=ftp: via the about:config settings.
-This will enable desktop support via the GNOME Virtual File System (GVFS).
-See the GVFS documentation for all supported protocols.
+You can enable this support by adding network.gio.supported-protocol-s=ftp: via the about:config settings.
+This enables desktop support via the GNOME Virtual File System (GVFS).
+See the GVFS documentation for all supported protocols at https://wiki.gnome.org/Projects/gvfs/doc.

-Since browsing the Internet has become more risky, Firefox offers various measures to make browsing safer.
+Firefox offers various measures for safe browsing.
 It automatically checks whether you are trying to access a site known to contain harmful software (malware) or a site known to steal sensitive data (phishing) and stops you from entering these sites.
 The Instant Web Site ID lets you easily check a site's legitimacy, and a password manager and the pop-up blocker offer additional security.
 With Private Browsing, you can surf the Internet without Firefox recording data on your computer.